gabriel-dehan/digicode/README.md

 ## Features

+- iPad passcode design

+- Displays a progress as keys are pressed
 - Displays a digicode
 - Handles tap/click events on numbers
 - When 6 digits are input it sends it's data to an API.